Trucking industry in the United States: Fuel consumption

-According to research from a survey conducted by students from the University of Michigan in cooperation with ATRI (American Transportation Research Institute), as of 2015 "54 billion gallons of fuel were consumed by trucks for business purposes—39 billion gallons of diesel fuel and 16 billion gallons of gasoline.
+According to research from a survey conducted by students from the University of Michigan in cooperation with the American Transportation Research Institute (ATRI), as of 2015 "54 billion gallons of fuel were consumed by trucks for business purposes—39 billion gallons of diesel fuel and 16 billion gallons of gasoline.
 Combination vehicles, which are powered nearly exclusively by diesel fuel, accounted for 75 percent of this diesel fuel consumption."

 Technology

 Like many other industries, the trucking industry has benefited from the use of computers and the Internet.
 The Internet helps firms explore new opportunities by aggressive sales and marketing.
 The incremental cost of conducting business transactions on the Internet is as little as one-fifteenth as expensive as paper transactions.

 Given the limitations on truck weight and size, increased productivity in the industry comes from two sources: fewer empty miles and less time waiting between loads.
 U.S. Department of Transportation figures indicate that empty routes have continued to account for 29% of single-unit truck traffic; this has been equated to an annualized 15 billion gallons of gasoline, $30 billion cost, or 149 million tons of excess carbon emissions.
 Traditional freight brokers acted as intermediaries to manage the coordination of freight, helping independent drivers or companies match loads with available empty trucks.
 Increasingly, computerized brokers are threatening the future of traditional human brokers by offering increased efficiency.
 In addition, shipper-driven brokerage over the Internet enables shippers to post loads and solicit bids directly from carriers.
 Instead of relying upon traditional freight brokers, shippers function as their own brokers, dealing directly with freight companies.

 Developments in satellite technology have fostered increased communication and productivity within the trucking industry.
-Drivers may input the information from a bill of lading into a simple text-only dot matrix display screen (commonly called a "Qualcomm", for their ubiquitous OmniTRACS system).
+Drivers may input the information from a bill of lading into a simple text-only dot matrix display screen (commonly called a "Qualcomm", for its ubiquitous OmniTRACS system).
 This allows the driver to communicate with their dispatcher, who is normally responsible for determining and informing the driver of their pick-up and drop-off locations.
 Drivers are no longer required to find the nearest public phone in order to relay information regarding their load status, it can be done without leaving the truck cab.